 - 1. The data in Table 4g are used where values via the database for the specific product are not available. - 2.
 The SFP values apply to both rigid and flexible ducting. - 3.
-Values of specific fan power and heat recovery efficiency are to be multiplied by the appropriate in-use factor for default data (Table 4h).
+Values of specific fan power and heat recovery efficiency are to be multiplied by the appropriate in-use factor for default data from the PCDB.